PsyTeachR/msc-conv-odl/docs/06-wrangling-3.md

 There are 66 participants and your goal in this pre-class activity is to find an AQ score for each of them through your data-wrangling skills.

-There are four data files to work with that you should download into your chapter:
+There are four data files to work with that you should download into your chapter folder:

 * <a href="responses.csv" download>responses.csv</a> containing the AQ survey responses to each of the 10 questions for the 66 participants
 * <a href="qformats.csv" download>qformats.csv</a> containing information on how a question should be coded - i.e. forward or reverse coding